Canada's Balance of International Payments

 - Data accuracy

-This statistical program records transactions between Canadian residents and non-residents, allocated between the current account and the capital and financial account.
+This statistical program records transactions between Canadian residents and non-residents, allocated between the current account, the capital account and the financial account.
 The transactions recorded in the balance of payments statement represent the exchanges and transfers of economic values between Canadian residents and non-residents viewed from a Canadian perspective.
-The economic values exchanged or transferred can be goods, services, investment income or financial claims.
+The economic values exchanged or transferred can be goods, services, primary and secondary income or financial claims.
 The transactions are presented using a double entry accounting system in which two entries should be recorded simultaneously for each transaction.
 The two entries are used to recognize the giving and receiving sides of every transaction.
-A minus sign "-" is used for an import, or for a capital outflow arising from an increase in Canadian assets abroad or a decrease in Canadian liabilities to non-residents.
-A plus sign "+" is used for an export, or for a capital inflow arising from a decrease in Canadian assets abroad or an increase in Canadian liabilities to non-residents.
+Imports and income payable are recorded as debit entries while exports and income receivable are recorded as credit entries.
+Correspondingly, a capital outflow in the financial account refers to a net acquisition of Canadian assets abroad or a decrease in Canadian liabilities to non-residents.
+A capital inflow is associated to a disposal of Canadian assets abroad or an increase in Canadian liabilities to non-residents.

 Government relies on these statistics to help shape its financial and trade policies.
 Balance of payments statistics are also used extensively by businesses, the academic community, the media and the public at large for both informational and analytical purposes.
 Finally, they are needed to meet Canada's statistical obligations to supranational organizations, such as the International Monetary Fund (IMF) and the Organization for Economic Co-operation and Development (OECD).